The Fellowship provides funding for:

 Connectedness: The project is important to the student’s artistic, academic, or community engagement goals, connecting relevant experience and knowledge to deepen their understanding and broaden their worldview.

 Overall merits of the project: The project is socially, intellectually or artistically compelling and/or significant.

 Relevance of the budget: Financial requirements are clearly indicated.
 The request is reasonable and demonstrates effective cost management.
 Costs are broken down by category and budget amount.

 The Edward Guiliano '72 Global Fellowship is awarded twice yearly in the fall and spring.
-The deadline for the spring semester will open on Monday, January 30th, and will close on Friday, March 3rd, 2023, at 11:59 PM ET.
-Decisions will be announced by March 11, 2022.
+The application for the spring semester will open on Monday, January 30th, and will close on Friday, March 3rd, 2023, at 11:59 PM ET.
+Decisions will be announced on Friday, March 10th, 2023.